kiemfp/Foton/README.md

 It uses the common method of writing unsigned bytecode into a Roblox core module script to manage execution, also more stable and flexible than most executors that has used this exact method.

 # Xeno
-This Repository is an Fork From the Xeno Repository, made by Rizve, this is Basically Xeno Premium if it Exist😅
+This Repository is an Fork From the Xeno Repository, made by Rizve

 ### [**Rizve Discord**](https://rizve.us.to)